saadusufzai/Quiz-App-With-Firebase-Notifications/README.md

 # Firebase Hosted App Link
 https://quiz-app-push-notificati-10d11.firebaseapp.com/

+# Android App, Apple App and Windows App
+To make an Android App, Apple App or a Windows App I am serving my quiz app to Netlify ( to get benifit of HTTPS ) as it is essential for a PWA to be served on HTTPS rather then HTTP

+# PWA Builder

+I am using PWA builder to build Android App, Apple App and Windows App

 # Made using
 React
 Typescript
 opentdb QUIZ API
 Cloud Messaging
 Firebase Hosting
+Netlify
+PWA Builder

 # Tools